bumi/online-payments-meetup-kigali/_posts/2015-12-08-first-online-payments-meetup-kigali.markdown

 date: 2015-12-08
 ---

-<p class="intro"><span class="dropcap">W</span>elcome to the first Digital Payments meetup in Kigali, an informal get together to discuss all things related to digital and online payments.</p>
+<p class="intro"><span class="dropcap">W</span>elcome to the Digital Payments meetup in Kigali, an informal get together to discuss all things related to digital and online payments.</p>

 <p>The meeting is intended to bring together people that are interested in learning more about digital payment possibilities in Rwanda and the whole continent.</p>